Industrial Robotics and Programming

 - Program movements with the different forms of motion commands.

-Course materials include a syllabus and a Canvas .imscc file.
-The 7-page syllabus includes a brief description about the course, information about grading, course policies, and a course schedule.
+Course materials are housed within a Canvas .imscc file.
+Materials include syllabi, presentation slides, and lab documents.
+Both syllabi include a brief description about the course, information about grading, course policies, and a course schedule.

 For orientation purposes Robot Prog LakeviewSyllabus.docx.pdf is included as a separate attachment and offers a sample of the type of material included in this curriculum.

 The .imscc file includes numerous folders and files from the Canvas course.
+A .zip file containing course documents is also included.
 Below is a list of resources included in the course:

 - Lab 1 Jogging the Robot